How Long Does Flexeril Stay in Your System?

 How Long Does Flexeril Stay in Your Hair?

-As mentioned above, hair tests generally show patterns of drug use over the 90-day period before the test.
+Hair tests generally show patterns of drug use over the 90-day period before the test.
 Evidence of a drug can be visible about a week after ingestion when there is new hair growth.
-But hair testing for Flexeril use is rare.
+Hair testing for Flexeril use, however, is rare.

 How Long Does Flexeril Stay in Your Blood?